named-data/ndn-js/README.md

 - Websockets transport (rather than TCP or UDP, which are not directly supported in Javascript).
 - Relatively lightweight and compact, to enable efficient use on the web.
-- Wire format compatible with PARC's NDNx implementation of NDN.
+- Wire format compatible with PARC's CCNx implementation of NDN.

 The library currently requires a remote NDN daemon, and has been tested with ndnd, from the's NDNx package: http://ndnx.org/